a3huang/dsp/statistics/7-1-weight_vs_age.md

 [Think Stats Chapter 7 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2008.html#toc70) (weight vs. age)

-From the scatter plot below, it seems like birth weight and mother's age are not correlated.
-There doesn't seem to be any obvious sign of a positive or negative correlation between the two.
+From the scatterplot below, it seems like birth weight and mother's age are not correlated since there doesn't seem to be any obvious sign of a positive or negative correlation between the two.
 Furthermore, we find the Pearson and Spearman correlation coefficients to be 0.0688 and 0.0946 respectively.
-Both correlation coefficients are very small, which supports our visual observation that the two variables are not correlated.
+Both correlation coefficients are small, which supports our conclusion from looking at the scatterplot that the two variables are not correlated.

 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/Scatter-7-1.png)